getian107/PRScs/README.md

  - GWAS_SAMPLE_SIZE (required): Sample size of the GWAS.

- - OUTPUT_DIR (required): Output directory of the posterior effect size estimates.
+ - OUTPUT_DIR (required): Output directory and output filename prefix of the posterior effect size estimates.

  - PARAM_A (optional): Parameter a in the gamma-gamma prior.
 Default is 1.